Update Location

 Enter a ZIP code to get product recommendations and information tailored to your area.

-Most often planted in Southern states in the U.S., bermuda grass tolerates heat, drought, salt, and traffic, and uses less water than most other common turf grasses.
-This type of grass, which spreads laterally as it grows, is also able to repair itself in many situations, thanks to creeping stems that grow both below and above the ground.
-Bermuda grass is not shade-tolerant, though, so it’s best for open landscapes that receive full sunlight.
+So, what is bermuda grass?
+Most often planted in Southern states, bermuda grass tolerates heat, drought, salt, and traffic, and uses less water than most other common turf grasses.
+This grass type spreads laterally as it grows and is able to repair itself in many situations, thanks to creeping stems that grow both below and above the ground.
+Bermuda grass is not shade-tolerant, though, so it's best for open landscapes that receive full sunlight.

 (Not sure if you have a bermuda grass lawn?
 Read our "Identify Your Grass" article to help you identify your grass.)